pentagramswheel/libra/README.md

 8. `int subsNeeded` - the amount of subs needed for the draft at any given time.
 9. `Role draftRole` - the section of MIT which this draft is occurring in.
 10. `TextChannel draftChat` - the draft chat which this draft is linked to.
+11. `String messageURL` - the Discord URL of this draft request.

 ----